jro31/jethro-codes/_articles/my-story.md

 I've either got to leave my job and focus on this pipe dream of coding, or I've got to forget about this dream and focus on my job.

 At this point, I had 6 years of experience as an English teacher.
-Although thing had got worse recently, the belief around the staff room was that this manager couldn't last long; probably not even a year, because everyone hated him.
+Although things had got worse recently, the belief around the staff room was that this manager couldn't last long; probably not even a year, because everyone hated him.
 So all I really had to do was wait it out.

 As for the teaching itself, I remember when I first started, getting stumped by what I'd now consider really, really simple grammar questions.

-But when you've taught a subject for six years, you've essentially taught every grammar point that you're ever going to have to teach, and been asked every question that you're ever going to be asked.
+But when you've taught a subject for six years, you've essentially taught every grammar point that you're ever going to teach, and been asked every question that you're ever going to be asked.

 Maybe once every three months, I'd be asked a question that I'd never thought about, and have to stumble my way through answering it.
 But that was about as awkward as my job ever got.